-Metro will withhold up to 15 years of Measure M Local Return Funds for from local agencies that fail to reach a timely agreement with Metro on their 3% contribution prior to the award of any contract authorizing construction of the project within the borders of that jurisdiction.
+Metro will withhold up to 15 years of Measure M Local Return Funds from local agencies that fail to reach a timely agreement with Metro on their 3% contribution prior to the award of any contract authorizing construction of the project within the borders of that jurisdiction.
 Local return funds from Proposition A, Proposition C, and Measure R are not subject to withholding.
-In some cases, principally in smaller cities, the default withholding of 15 years of local return from only Measure M Local Return Funds will be less than a formalfull 3% contribution.
+In some cases, principally in smaller cities, the default withholding of 15 years of local return from Measure M Local Return Funds will be less than a full 3% contribution.
 In these cases, Metro may accept either amount as the 3% contribution, and may execute a corresponding agreement with the jurisdiction.
-The cities which default on making their full 3% contribution that fulfill the 3% contribution requirement through the Local Return withholding mechanism, including offsets for approved FLM improvements and in-kind contributions, will suffer no further financial impact.
+The cities that fulfill the 3% contribution requirement through the Local Return withholding mechanism, including offsets for approved FLM improvements and in-kind contributions, will suffer no further financial impact.